chaitanya-m5/CC-Experiment-01-Hypervisor-Analysis/README.md

 sysbench cpu --cpu-max-prime=20000 run
 ```

-The benchmark results were used for the performance comparison between Proxmox VE and VMware Workstation.
+The benchmark results obtained from both virtual machines were used for comparison.

 ---